Snowflake-Labs/sfquickstarts/site/sfguides/src/leveraging_kumo_for_smarter_recommendations/leveraging_kumo_for_smarter_recommendations.md

 Duration: 5

-In this quickstart, you will use Kumo as a Snowflake native app to recommend the top ten products your highest value customers are most likely to buy.
-These predictions can be used to make product recommendations with the highest probability of converting into actual sales.
+In this guide, you will use Kumo as a Snowflake native app to recommend the top ten products your highest value customers are most likely to buy.
+These predictions can be used to make product recommendations that users are more likely to buy, leading to increase engagement and sales.
 Kumo gives you the best recommendation algorithms in your Snowflake environment, and as an easy-to-use general ML platform, can cover many predictive tasks to grow your business.

+Specifically, you will learn how to develop the following two models using the TPC-DS sample dataset provided by Snowflake:

+- **Customer LTV Prediction**: Predict how much money each customer will spend in the next 30 days
+- **Product Recommendation**: Predict the top 10 products that each user is most likely to buy

+#### What is Kumo?

+Kumo is an advanced ML platform that leverages _graph neural networks_ to deliver predictions directly from your Snowflake relational data.
+Kumo ML models are powered by a GNN architecture, inspired by several academic papers in recent history.
+Data scientists simply need to write a _predictive query_, and then the Kumo platform will automatically craft the proper neural architecture for their data.
+As a result of this approach, Kumo is able to achieve great predictive performance out of the box, across a wide range of challenging scenarios.

+Kumo simplifies the end-to-end ML process by eliminating the need for extensive data preparation, model tuning, and feature engineering, allowing data scientists to focus on generating valuable predictions and insights.

+To learn more, please visit [Kumo’s documentation](https://docs.kumo.ai/docs/welcome-to-kumo).

+#### What are Graph Neural Networks?

+Graph neural networks (GNNs) are an emerging family of deep learning algorithms that bring together all the advantages from traditional deep learning to graphs.
+GNNs can learn patterns and relations on a grand scale, combining features from neighboring nodes and training predictive models across the entire network.

+#### What is a Kumo predictive query?

+Kumo predictive queries are easy-to-use programming interfaces that automate the major steps in a typical ML pipeline, including target label engineering, feature engineering, model architecture, hyperparameter search, and model deployment.
+Predictive queries are written using Kumo’s predictive query language (PQL), a SQL-like scripting language for describing ML predictions.

 #### What you will learn